gede-adi02/gede-adi02/README.md

-# Hi there, I'm Gede! 👋
+# Hello there, I'm Gede! ✌️

 I am an **Informatics Student** who still keep learning about coding with a focus on UI/UX and Front-End Development.
 I'm still a beginner and far away from becoming a professional programmer.